Pineapple: the ultimate superfood. Sweet, sharp, tangy and bursting at the core with goodness; this fruit is the tropical taste of summer.

 Who knew healthy could taste this good?

 Before you make haste to the tinned food aisle, consider this: it’s actually more affordable and really easy to buy fresh.
-With a sharp knife, (or this handy pineapple corer) it’s simple to cut up pineapples at home.
+With a sharp knife, it’s simple to cut up pineapples at home.

 For maximum taste, pick pineapples that are heavy for their size; bright and uniform in colour and feature dark green leaves and a firm shell.
 Keep your eyes peeled for leakage, mold, cracks and brown, withered leaves - all signs that fruit is past its best.